College Football on USA

 College Football on USA refers to the USA Network's cable television coverage of the college football regular season.
 USA's coverage ran from 1980 to 1986.

 History

+1980–1986

-During USA's first three seasons (1980-1982), they broadcast several games (they in essence, cherry picked games from regional and national syndicators like Raycom, Mizlou, and Katz) a week.
+USA Network began airing college football in 1980.
+From 1980 to 1982), USA would broadcast several games per week.
+These games were sourced from regional and national syndicators like Raycom, Mizlou, and Katz.
 These broadcasts were shown on a tape delayed basis as much as two days later.
 For USA's final four seasons (1983-1986), they narrowed their coverage to only one game a week.
 Initially, the games were selected from virtually every conference.
-However, in the later years, USA would frequently (but not exclusively) air games involving Pittsburgh, Penn State, Notre Dame, Boston College and Maryland.
-More to the point, by 1984, USA primarily aired games from the Big Eight Conference.
+However, in the later years, USA would frequently (but not exclusively) air games involving Pittsburgh, Penn State, Notre Dame, Boston College Maryland and the Big Eight Conference.
+During this time, USA Network broadcast several bowl games, including: the 1981 Liberty Bowl, 1985 Cherry Bowl, 1985 Holiday Bowl, 1985 Freedom Bowl, 1985 Independence Bowl, 1985 Bluebonnet Bowl, 1986 Independence Bowl, 1986 Peach Bowl.